Payment in Kind (PIK) Definition

 We know that most companies opt for Payment in Kind due to the certain liberties it provides.
 Let us dig further to understand the detailed reasons to include Payment-in-Kind (PIK) debt in a leveraged capital structure.

 Payment in Kind debt gives the borrower a greater deal of flexibility as compared to other debt instruments.
-This further enables them to protect cash for other capital expenditures, inorganic growth or acquisitions or to hedge against the possible downturns in the business cycle.
+This further enables them to protect cash for other capital expendituresCapital ExpendituresCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year., inorganic growth, or acquisitions or to hedge against the possible downturns in the business cycle.

 Types of Payment in Kind